HViktorTsoi/alpha_lidar/README.md

 ```shell
 docker pull hviktortsoi/ubuntu2004_cuda_ros:latest
 ```
-Then, enter the `docker` directory in the source code.
+Then, enter the `docker` directory in the source code

 ```shell
 cd ${path_to_alpha_lidar}/software/docker